MasterT99/Mindustry-Mod-The-God/README.md

 - New Force Projector
 - New Core
 - New Item and Liquid Bridges
+- New Repair Point
+- New Infinite Item Generator
 - Infinity Stone (Unused)

 ## Things Improved